This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 A mandatory requirement for applications are three references.
 These must be from the three rotations/jobs you did immediately prior to starting in NZ.
-There is a generic form used by the DHBs and the MCNZ.
-Access it here.
-Click on National RMO Reference Form to download the document.
+There is a generic RP6: Referee Form, used by the DHBs and the MCNZ.

 If you are planning to start in NZ in August, the references will be from your Clinical Supervisors for your three F2 rotations.

-If you are planning to start in NZ in November, and have done one locum or trust grade job between August and November, the references will be from your locum supervisor and the Clinical Supervisors from your last two F2 rotations.
+If you are planning to start in NZ in January/February, and have done one locum or trust grade job between August and then, the references will be from your locum supervisor and the Clinical Supervisors from your last two F2 rotations.

 The NZ police certificates is for work purposes.
 It is free.
 Once you receive your job offer, your employer will email you a Police Vetting Form to fill out.